xJac0b/vibel/README.md

 -   **Search**: Easily find songs by title or artist, making navigation a breeze.
 -   **Language Selection**: Choose your preferred language for the app's interface.
 -   **Theme Customization**: Personalize your experience with light or dark themes.
+-   **Notification Controls**: Control your music playback right from the notification bar, making it convenient to pause, play, or skip tracks.

 #### Dependencies 📦